Hiromu Takahashi: Young Lion (2010–2013)

-Consejo Mundial de Lucha Libre (2014–2016)
+Foreign excursion (2014–2016)

 Like his former wrestling school partner Mikami before him, Takahashi then traveled to Mexico to work with NJPW's partner promotion, Consejo Mundial de Lucha Libre (CMLL) for an extended stay.
 During his stay in Mexico, he was given a new wrestling persona, a masked "heel" or rudo character called Kamaitachi, named after a Japanese supernatural monster, which his mask resembled.
 Much like Mikami before him, Takahashi was teamed up with CMLL's resident Japanese worker Okumura as part of La Fiebre Amarilla ("The Yellow Fever").
 La Fiebre Amarilla primarily worked on the lower half of the show and often in six-man tag team matches.
 On July 13, 2014, Kamaitachi & Okumura challenged for the CMLL Arena Coliseo Tag Team Championship, but were defeated by champions Delta & Guerrero Maya Jr. In early 2015, Kamaitachi started a storyline rivalry with Dragon Lee.
 The rivalry culminated on March 20 at Homenaje a Dos Leyendas, where Kamaitachi was defeated by Lee in a Mask vs. Mask Lucha de Apuestas.
 As per stipulation, Kamaitachi unmasked following the loss, revealing himself as Hiromu Takahashi.
 On May 1, Kamaitachi participated in the 2015 Reyes del Aire, where he and Dragon Lee eliminated each other via a double pin.
 On May 15, Kamaitachi was eliminated by Místico in the first round torneo cibernetico of the 2015 Leyenda de Plata ("Silver Legend") tournament.
 On July 13, Kamaitachi unsuccessfully challenged Dragon Lee for the CMLL World Lightweight Championship.

 On January 23, 2016, Takahashi, billed as Kamaitachi, made a surprise return to NJPW during a CMLL and NJPW co-produced Fantastica Mania 2016 event, attacking Dragon Lee and challenging him to a title match.
 This marked his first NJPW appearance since May 2013.
 At the following day's Fantastica Mania 2016 event, Kamaitachi defeated Dragon Lee to win his first professional wrestling title, the CMLL World Lightweight Championship.
 Following the match, Kamaitachi stated that he was not yet returning to NJPW, but would travel back to CMLL.
 On March 4, back in Mexico City, Kamaitachi lost the title back to Dragon Lee.
 The following month, it was reported that Takahashi was done with CMLL and had moved to the United States.

-Ring of Honor (2016)

 On April 30, 2016, Kamaitachi made his debut for Ring of Honor (ROH), losing to A. C. H. On May 20, Kamaitachi made his debut for Pro Wrestling Guerrilla (PWG), losing to Michael Elgin.
 On September 3, Kamaitachi entered PWG's 2016 Battle of Los Angeles tournament, but was eliminated in his first round match by Trevor Lee.
 On June 24, 2016, Kamaitachi made his pay-per-view debut with Ring of Honor at Best In The World, losing to Kyle O'Reilly by submission.
 On September 30, 2016, at ROH's All Star Extravaganza VIII, Kamaitachi lost to his old rival in CMLL, the debuting Dragon Lee.